 No doubt Shanghai is a sweet place to be shooting your film photography.

-If you’re just visiting though, you probably don’t want to be bringing rolls with you and taking them home again undeveloped unless you really have to.
+If you’re just visiting though, you might not want to be bringing rolls with you and taking them home again undeveloped unless you really have to.
 The good news there is, you don’t have to.

 There are a few places you can buy and develop film in Shanghai – be that 35mm, 120 and other medium format, large format, 110 cartridges, and who knows what else.